-Subverted, as usual, in Discworld: wizard magic is often done with an elaborate ritual, but most of that is just for looks.
-For instance, the Rite of Ashk'Ente, only needs one wizard, three bits of wood, and a fresh egg.
+Subverted, as usual.
+Wizard magic is often done with an elaborate ritual, but most of that is just for looks.
+Mort provides the example of the Rite of Ashk'Ente, which only needs one wizard, three bits of wood, and a fresh egg.
 If you haven't got a fresh egg, a mouse will do.
 But wizards generally feel that if don't have eight archmages chanting at the corners of an octagram filled with occult paraphenalia, you aren't doing it properly.note Description ganked from Hermetic Magic.
 Thanks!Witches are more practical; they're not above doing something impressive for headological purposes but when nobody's watching will take whatever shortcuts are available.

 Inverted in Guards!
 Guards!: the Elucidated Brethren of the Ebon Night are trying to summon a dragon, and the cult leader orders the brethren to find magical objects to sacrifice.
 They come up with really low grade magical junk, like a still-fizzing letter from a bar and an amulet the Snake Oil Salesman swore was magical.
 And yet, it works.

 Russ Martin's novel The Education of Jennifer Parrish.
 A coed is chosen to be the victim of a Satanic cult ritual in which her mind will be switched with the mind of one of the cult's leaders so the leader can gain a young body.
 The ritual proceeds, but ultimately fails because the coed isn't a virgin, causing the death of the cult leader.